 Open a SoFi Checking and Savings Account and start earning 1% APY on your cash!

 Most young professionals don’t happen to have three to six months’ worth of income just sitting in their checking accounts, waiting to be moved to an emergency fund.
 Instead, you’ll need to figure out exactly how to fund that goal.
 You could try starting your emergency fund with any minor windfall—a tax refund, bonus, or even a birthday check from Grandma.

-After you’ve got a base, automate your cash management account to transfer a small sum of money to your emergency fund each pay period.
+After you’ve got a base, automate your checking and savings account to transfer a small sum of money to your emergency fund each pay period.
 It’s okay to take your time building up your fund, but if you don’t take the first step and start, you’ll never get ahead.